ben-rowan/vcsv-stream/README.md

 composer require --dev ben-rowan/vcsv-stream
 ```

-You can generate CSV fixtures in two ways with vcsv://stream; online and offline:
+## Modes

----- benefits of defining fixtures in yaml over as CSVs ----
+You can generate CSV fixtures in two modes with vcsv://stream, online and offline:

-## Online
+### Online

 You can use vcsv://stream as a direct replacement for your standard file stream.
 In this mode
-vcsv://stream will dynamically generate fake CSV data based on your configuration.
+vcsv://stream will dynamically generate fake CSV data based on the provided configuration.

 pros:
 * Fast test development / feedback loop.